-Prior to the delivery of the 2009E-2 Bonds, the successful bidder shall furnish to the State Treasurer a "Certificate Regarding Issue Price," establishing that the successful bidder has made a bona fide public offering of the 2009E-2 Bonds at the Initial Reoffering Prices set forth in such certificate and that a substantial amount of the 2009E-2 Bonds of each maturity was sold or reasonably expected to be sold to the public (excluding bond houses, brokers and other intermediaries) at such Initial Reoffering Prices.

-The Treasury Board expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2009E-2 Bonds, the Municipal Securities Rulemaking Board ("MSRB") and the nationally recognized municipal securities information repositories ("NRMSIRs").
-The successful bidder will be required to acknowledge receipt of such Final Official Statement, to certify that it has made delivery of the Final Official Statement to the MSRB and such repositories, to acknowledge that the Commonwealth expects the successful bidder to deliver copies of such Final Official Statement to persons to whom such bidder initially sells the 2009E-2 Bonds and to certify that the 2009E-2 Bonds will only be offered pursuant to the Final Official Statement and only in states where the offer is legal.
+Prior to the delivery of the 2009F-2 Bonds, the successful bidder shall furnish to the Authority a certificate acceptable to Bond Counsel regarding "issue price," establishing that the successful bidder has made a bona fide public offering of the 2009F-2 Bonds and that as of the bid date, a substantial amount of the 2009F-2 Bonds of each maturity was sold or was expected to be sold to the public (excluding bond houses, brokers and other intermediaries) at the Initial Reoffering Prices.
+The Authority expects the successful bidder to deliver copies of such Official Statement in final form (the "final Official Statement") to persons to whom such bidder initially sells the 2009F-2 Bonds, the Municipal Securities Rulemaking Board ("MSRB") and to the MSRB's Electronic Municipal Market Access System ("EMMA").
+The successful bidder will be required to acknowledge receipt of such final Official Statement, to certify that it has made delivery of the final Official Statement to such repositories, to acknowledge that the Authority expects the successful bidder to deliver copies of such final Official Statement to persons to whom such bidder initially sells the 2009F-2 Bonds and to certify that the 2009F-2 Bonds will only be offered pursuant to the final Official Statement and only in states where the offer is legal.